torchbox/torchbox-frontend/README.md

   Torchbox.com Gatsby Frontend
 </h1>

-This is the frontend component of the new tbx.com site.
+This is the frontend component of the new torchbox.com site.
 It requires you to have the [backend graphql component](https://github.com/torchbox/wagtail-torchbox/tree/new) running locally or on the server.

 ## 🚀 Quick start

 1.  **Download & Install.**

    `git clone https://github.com/torchbox/torchbox-frontend`
-   `yarn`
+   `npm install`

 2.  **Configure.**

-    If you don't want to run the backend component locally then you will have to change the `http://localhost:8000/graphql/` string in your `gatsby-config.json`to the graphql endpoint of your choosing.
+    If you don't want to run the backend component locally then you will have to change the `http://localhost:8000/graphql/` string in your `gatsby-config.json`.
+To use the live site CMS uses `https://cms.torchbox.com`.
+Obviously don't edit the live CMS data to test your changes though!

+    Note that if you change the endpoint in `gatsby-config.json` you need to restart gatsby to pick up the changes.
+A restart is also often needed to pick up changes published in the CMS.

 3.  **Start Developing!**